-- 1.1 The Causeway Coast and Glens Borough Council, at its meeting held on 28th September 2016, agreed the revised 'Scheme of Delegation for Development Management, Development Plan, Enforcement and Other Planning Functions'.
-The revised Scheme of Delegation was agreed with the Department of Infrastructure on 28th October 2016 and takes effect on 7th November 2016.
-This revised document incorporates these revisions and sets out the detailed procedures of the Planning Committee that are not covered by the Council's Standing Orders and Councillors' Code of Conduct.
+- 1.1 The Causeway Coast and Glens Borough Council, at its Planning Committee meeting held on 25 November 2020, agreed the revised 'Protocol for the Operation of the Planning Committee'.
+The revised Protocol takes effect on 26 November 2020.
+This revised document sets out the detailed procedures of the Planning Committee that are not covered by the Council's Standing Orders and Councillors' Code of Conduct.

 - 1.2 The Protocol will cover the following:

 - Preliminary Matters

 - Remit of the Planning Committee

 - Frequency of Meetings

 - Referral of Delegated Applications

 - Format of the Planning Committee meetings

 - Decisions Contrary to Officer Recommendation

 - Site Visits

 - Pre-Determination Hearings